Rizzlet/rizzlet/README.md

 Please install the recommended VSCode extensions to automatically style the code.

 Go to the extensions tab on the left, scroll down and install all workspace recommended extensions

+## CI/CD

+### Azure Deployment
+This app is deployed using two separate servers both on Azure.
+For the frontend, we hosted it as a static site that connected to the backend as a web app on another server.
+The static site should be pointing to frontend workspace and web app, the backend.
+Using secrets, on the frontend, ensure that you have set up your env variables when git deploys the static app.
+In Azure, ensure both the static site which uses the frontend environment variables, and the web app which uses the backend variable are configured correctly.
+Only difference now, is that instead having localhost be the backend url, it's the web app url.
+Ensure cors is also configured to accept the frontend url in the backend.